Jessime/youtube_history/README.md

 This package locally downloads the metadata for all video in a user's Youtube history and performs a quick analysis.
 The results are then displayed in the browser.

+## Installation
+This script uses Python 3.x.
+If you don't have Python, I would recommend downloading it from [Anaconda](https://www.continuum.io/downloads).

+Copy or clone this package from Github.

+Open the Terminal/Command Line and navigate to where you copied the package:

+    cd path/to/copied/directory

+Install the dependencys by entering:

+    pip install -r requirements.txt

 ## Usage

 To run from the command-line, just do: